rrwick/Basecalling-comparison/README.md

 ### Recommendations

 My current recommendation is simply to use the latest version of Albacore: v2.0.2.
 It does well on both read and assembly accuracy.
-Scrappie raw v1.1.0 also did well, especially with the rgr_r94 model.
+Scrappie raw v1.1.1 also did well, especially with the rgr_r94 and rgrgr_r94 models.
 However, since Scrappie is a research product and labelled as a 'technology demonstrator', I think Albacore is a better choice for most users.

+Chiron v0.2 is by far the best performing third-party basecaller and might also be worth a try.
+Note, however, that it is _very_ slow to run on CPUs and is only a viable option if you have powerful GPUs to accelerate the process.

+Nanonet, basecRAWller and DeepNano should probably be avoided, but I'm happy to revisit them if they are updated/improved.

-The recommendation would have been harder before Albacore v2.0.2 was released.
+The recommendation would have been harder a few months ago.
 Then, the basecaller with the best assembly accuracy had some of the _worst_ read accuracies: Albacore v0.9.1.
-Whether or not it would be good choice might depend on your analysis.
-We've dodged that tough decision for the moment (just use v2.0.2), but may someday be faced with a similar dilemma if a future basecaller excels at consensus accuracy over read accuracy or vice versa.
+Whether it would have been a good choice might depend on your analysis.
+We've dodged that tough decision for the moment, but may someday be faced with a similar dilemma if a future basecaller excels at consensus accuracy over read accuracy or vice versa.

-Finally, Nanonet seems a bit dated and should probably be avoided.
-However, it does allow for custom training of the neural network and may therefore be of interest to power users interested in experimenting with their own training sets.
-That being said, ONT has open-sourced their [Sloika project](https://github.com/nanoporetech/sloika) for training Albacore/Scrappie neural nets, so users doing custom training may want to use that over Nanonet.

-### Training and methylation
+### Nanopolish

-The training set used for any given basecaller may have a huge impact on the quality of the results.
-[Tim Massingham](https://github.com/tmassingham-ont) (the author of Scrappie) mentioned [here](https://github.com/rrwick/Basecalling-comparison/issues/1) that Albacore v2.0.2 and Scrappie raw v1.1.0 rgrgr_r94 are very similar.
-The key difference is that Scrappie was trained with a human-only dataset, which possibly explains why Albacore v2.0.2 did much better for my _Klebsiella_ sample.

-Methylation may also be an important factor related to training, as a methylated base would be expected to produce a different signal in the pore than its unmethylated counterpart.
-If a basecaller was trained with mostly or entirely unmethylated DNA, then we might expect it to give low accuracy on heavily methylated samples.
-This may explain much of the residual error I saw in my assemblies.
-If this is the case, two solutions jump to mind: 1) PCR your DNA before ONT sequencing, or 2) train the basecaller's neural network using DNA (_with_ methylation) which is more like your sample.
-I don't like the first solution (more wet lab work), but the second seems promising.
-If it really is as simple as using a better training set, then significant basecaller improvements are potentially just around the corner.
+Any user interested in maximising assembly accuracy should definitely be using Nanopolish.
+It improved all assemblies and took most up to about 99.7% accuracy.
+If you only care about assembly identity, Nanopolish makes your basecaller choice relatively unimportant.

+For most assemblies, the post-Nanopolish identity was independent of the pre-Nanopolish identity.
+What if a basecaller could produce a pre-Nanopolish assembly of 99.7% identity?
+Would Nanopolish be able to improve it at all?
+The combined Albacore+Chiron test got very close to this point.
+What if a basecaller could produce a pre-Nanopolish assembly of 99.9% identity?
+Would the post-Nanopolish identity still be 99.7%, making it _worse_ than before?
+If and when future basecallers get much better, we may find that Nanopolish (at least in its current form) is no longer recommended.

 ### Future work

-_My_ future work is easy: trying new versions and new basecallers as they are released and adding them to this analysis.
+My future work is easy: trying new versions and new basecallers as they are released and adding them to this analysis.
 Check back occasionally for new data!

 The much harder task lies with the basecaller authors: reducing systematic error.
-As it currently stands, systematic basecalling errors lead to residual errors in assemblies, even after Nanopolish.
+As it currently stands, systematic basecalling errors lead to residual errors in assemblies.
 This makes it hard to recommend an ONT-only approach for many types of genomics where accuracy matters (read more in [our paper on this topic](http://mgen.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000132)).
 If systematic error can be eliminated, ONT-only assemblies will approach 100% accuracy, and then ONT will be a true Illumina alternative.

 Did I miss anything important?
 Can you shed any light on oddities that I couldn't explain?
 Please let me know through the [issue tracker](https://github.com/rrwick/Basecalling-comparison/issues)!